ThingSet/thingset.github.io/docs/software/zephyr_sdk.md

 }
 ```

-The `TS_ADD_*` macros use Zephyr's [Iterable Sections](https://docs.zephyrproject.org/latest/kernel/iterable_sections/index.html) internally.
+The `THINGSET_ADD_*` macros use Zephyr's [Iterable Sections](https://docs.zephyrproject.org/latest/kernel/iterable_sections/index.html) internally.
 They can be used anywhere in the code to add data items to the global ThingSet database.

 The actual processing of the data through the serial interface happens in a dedicated thread in the background.
 You can fully focus on your application development.